ave-llan/music-machine/README.md

-Interactively generate music by defining a musical style using a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar) and optional contextual filters.
+Interactively generate music by defining a musical style in terms of [interval numbers](https://en.wikipedia.org/wiki/Interval_(music)#Number) in the form of a [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar).

 ## Overview